sebastienrousseau/shokunin/content/post.md

 ## Starter Templates

-All the starter templates, whether pages or websites are built from scratch using the same principles and features.
+.class=\"fw-bold\"All the starter templates, whether pages or websites are built from scratch using the same principles and features.
 This means that you can easily mix and match them together to create your own custom layouts and content.